Student Uniforms & Supplies

-In addition to the College library, students may use the facilities of SUNY Poly, the Utica Public Library, other local community college libraries, St. Elizabeth Medical Center Library, and Utica Academy of Medicine Library.
+In addition to the College library, students may use the facilities of SUNY Poly, the Utica Public Library, other local community college libraries and St. Elizabeth Medical Center Library.

 The College offers students the opportunity to live in rental homes conveniently located adjacent to the College and Medical Center campus.
-Our recently renovated homes accommodate 3-4 students.
+Rooms are available on a first come first serve basis.

 Career and Placement Services

 Career and placement services are offered to students who seek employment opportunities while attending school by contacting the Nurse Recruiter.
 Senior nursing students seeking entry level positions as a graduate/registered nurse are made aware of available jobs within the Mohawk Valley Health System https://mvhscareers.silkroad.com/FSLHCareers/EmploymentListings.html

 Area employers are encouraged to send notices of job fairs and job openings to be posted at the College.

 All graduates are encouraged to maintain ties with classmates and the College by joining St. Elizabeth College of Nursing Alumni Association.
 Through annual dues and fund-raising events, the Association funds special projects for the College of Nursing and provides scholarships for students.